 - Pure aloe vera gel contains about 75 active ingredients, which include amino acids, salicylic acid, lignins, vitamins, minerals, saponins, and enzymes (2).

 - Aloe vera also promotes collagen synthesis and helps in fast healing of wounds and scars (2).
-This property is beneficial in healing acne scars.
+This property is beneficial in healing acne scars and blemishes.

 - It protects your skin from inflammation, damage, and skin hypersensitivity caused by UV exposure (2).

-- It also moisturizes your skin, promotes elastin and collagen production, and prevents the formation of wrinkles (2).
+- It also helps in moisturizing your skin, promoting elastin and collagen production, and prevents the formation of wrinkles (3).

 - The amino acids and zinc in aloe vera soften your skin and tighten the skin pores (2).

 A study published in 2014 examined the effect of a combination of aloe vera gel and acne medication on 60 subjects.
-Researchers concluded that the combination of aloe vera gel (50%) and topical retinoids (0.5%) was much more effective in healing acne than placebo (3).
+Researchers concluded that the combination of aloe vera gel (50%) and topical retinoidsi XA class of chemical compounds derived from vitamin A, used in cosmetics to boost collagen and reduce aging signs.
+(0.5%) was much more effective in healing acne than placebo (4).
 Also, it was well tolerated by the subjects.

 Another study evaluated the efficacy of a combination of propolis, tea tree oil, and aloe vera in healing acne lesions.
 It compared the results with another group that was treated with erythromycin cream.
-It concluded that the combination of aloe vera gel (10%), tea tree oil (3%), and propolis (20%) was more effective in reducing the severity of acne, total lesion count, and erythema scars (4).
+It concluded that the combination of aloe vera gel (10%), tea tree oil (3%), and propolisi XA compound produced by honey bees by mixing saliva with bee wax, widely used to fight infections and heal wounds.
+(20%) was more effective in reducing the severity of acne, total lesion count, and erythema scars (5).

-You can even use aloe vera to treat pimples and inflammation.
+So, is aloe vera good for pimples?
+Yes, as stated above, it may help in reducing acne.
+You can use aloe vera to treat pimples and inflammation as it helps tighten skin pores and may aid sebum control.
 However, if you are allergic to aloe vera, using it on your skin may cause rashes and allergic reactions.
 Although topical aloe vera gel (pure) is safe for the skin, do a patch test to determine if you are allergic to it.
 Scroll down for some easy recipes to use aloe vera for acne.

 How To Use Aloe Vera For Acne